Last Updated on October 5, 2022 by Verna Meachum

-So, for a very quick summary, I’ll try to sum it up.
+So, for a very quick summary.
 When the air is not dry, humectants like glycerin, propylene, and sorbitol are small molecules that hold water.
 But when the air is dry, they have the ability to pull water from your hair.

 Much of how strongly an ingredient can pull water from your hair has to do with how much is present in the formula, how strongly it attracts water to itself, and whether or not the formula includes ingredients which slow water loss, such as oils or conditioners.

 It is possible that humectants such as glycerin, propylene glycol, and sorbitol could pull water from your hair when the indoor/outdoor humidity/dew point drops.

 This may result in a dry tacky feel, frizz, and having a “flash dry” effect.
 Some of this is caused by the product’s interaction with the dry air.

 But, it could also be due to the product (containing glycerin) itself drying out your hair.